Military Service and Veteran Reciprocity

 The applicant shall provide documents, military transcripts, a certified affidavit, or forms that verify completion of the relevant military education, training, or service, which may include Certificate of Release or Discharge from Active Duty (DD Form 214) or Verification of Military Experience and Training (VMET-DD Form 2586)

-A veteran or spouse of active duty military personnel with an unrestricted professional license in another jurisdiction may apply for pharmacist licensure by license transfer.
-A veteran or spouse of active duty personnel must pass any examinations required for licensure to be eligible for licensure through reciprocity.
+A veteran with an unrestricted professional license in another jurisdiction may apply for pharmacist licensure by license transfer.
+A veteran must pass any examinations required for licensure to be eligible for licensure through reciprocity.

 An application for licensure transfer shall contain all of the information required of all applicants for licensure who hold unrestricted licenses in other jurisdictions and who are applying for licensure transfer, including but not limited to completion of all required forms, payment of applicable fees, disclosure of criminal or disciplinary history, and, if applicable, a criminal history background check.
 In addition, the applicant shall provide a current military ID or Verification of Military Experience and Training (VMET-DD Form 2586) or any such documentation as is reasonably needed to verify the applicant’s status as a veteran under Iowa Code section 35.1(2).